jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 Summarised this document has following goals:

-* Allow mail senders to signal that there is a complaint address without a manual registration at all providers.
+* Allow mail senders to signal that there is a complaint address without a manual registration at all providers
-* Have a way for mailbox provider to get a complaint address without developing an own manual registration process.
+* Have a way for mailbox provider to get a complaint address without developing an own manual registration process
-* Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop registration process.
+* Be able to provide a complaint address to smaller mailbox providers who do not have a feedback loop registration process
 * Provide a GDPR compliant way for a complaint feedback loop

+## Difference to One-Click-Unsubscribe
+For good reasons there is already the One-Click-Unsubscribe {{?RFC8058}} signaling, which may have several interests in common with this document.
+However, this header requires the List-Unsubscribe header, which intention is to provide the unsubscription link of an list.
+For this reason, this header is only used by broadcast marketing list operator or mailing list operators, but not in normal email traffic.

+The main interest of this document is now to provide an automated way to signal a complaint feedback loop address to mailbox providers.
+It is the mail sender's obligation to consider on their own which measure they want to take after receiving a report, this is out of scope of this document.

 # Definitions

-The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
-when, and only when, they appear in all capitals, as shown here.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 The keyword "FBL" in this document is the abbreviation for "feedback loop" and will hereafter be used.

 The keyword "CFBL" in this document is the abbreviation for "complaint feedback loop" and will hereafter be used.

-The keyword "MBP" in this document is the abbreviation for "mailbox provider" and will hereafter be used.
+The keyword "MBP" in this document is the abbreviation for "mailbox provider", it is the party who receives an email, and will be used hereafter.

+The keyword "mail sender" in this document is used to describe the party who sends an email, this can be an MBP, a broadcast marketing list operator or any other email sending party.
+It will be used hereafter.

 # Requirements

 ## Complaining about an email
-The email (sent by mail sender/broadcast marketing list operator) about which a complaint should be sent MUST have at least a valid {{!DKIM=RFC6376}} signature.
+The email (sent by mail sender to MBP) about which a complaint should be sent MUST have at least a valid {{!DKIM=RFC6376}} signature.
 The aforementioned valid DKIM signature MUST cover at least the Complaint-FBL-Address header domain.
 It is RECOMMENDED that the DKIM signature aligns with the Complaint-FBL-Address header domain and the From header {{!MAIL=RFC5322}} domain where possible.
 The Complaint-FBL-Address header MUST be included in the "h=" tag of the aforementioned valid DKIM-Signature.